andrsmllr/magic_vlsi_examples/README.md

 Magic VLSI Examples

-This is a collection of simple examples for Magic VLSI from opencorcuitdesign.com.
+This is a collection of simple examples for Magic VLSI from opencircuitdesign.com.
 All examples are based on Magic VLSI 8.2.27.

 Magic VLSI is a open source software for physical chip layout.
-To my knowledge it is the only free and open source software of this kind.
+To my knowledge it is one of only two free and open source softwares of this kind.

 I recommend to build Magic VLSI from the latest sources git://opencircuitdesign.com/magic-8.2